xemishra/xemishra/README.md

 ## Hey!
 I'm Shivanand Mishra!
-I am an 18-year-old developer and a B.Tech CSE (AIML) student.
-I began my coding journey with Python, which is my first programming language.
-I also work with C and am currently learning Java.
-In addition, I have experience with HTML and CSS for frontend development.
-For databases, I work with MongoDB and MySQL.
+I’m a Backend Developer and a B.Tech CSE (AIML) student passionate about building scalable and efficient APIs.
+I began my coding journey with Python and currently work with FastAPI for backend development.
+I also work with C and Java, along with HTML.
+For databases, I work with MySQL, MongoDB, and Redis.
+I also have experience with Docker, Git, API integration, and building clean, maintainable backend systems.
 Outside of coding, I enjoy listening to music in my free time.

 ## Languages:
 <p>